Career and Technical Education Pathways

 Nursery and Greenhouse Operations

 Students can begin or continue their study of horticulture and the green industry through extensive industry related experience.
 Students will maintain and operate state-of-the-art greenhouses as they extend their knowledge of the horticulture industry, plant production and sales through the student-run yearly plants sales.
-Students will develop the sales from the ground up by selecting plants, propagation, planning and managing the sales.
-Take extensive horticultural field trips, use community resources and develop projects that take an in-depth look at the horticulture industry.
+Students will develop the sales from the ground up by selecting plants, propagating, planning and managing the sales.
+Classes will take extensive horticultural field trips, use community resources and develop projects that take an in-depth look at the horticulture industry.
 Students participate in maintaining the school arboretum and partner with the community to improve green spaces.
 Through hands-on learning, students will gain entry-level job skills and possible opportunities for summer work.
 Students will be prepared for further study in Environmental Science, Urban Forestry, Ecology, Green Environments, Horticulture and Landscape Architecture.

 Environmental Sustainability

-Plant Based Design 1 (Formerly Floral Design 1)
+Plant Based Design 1

 This course is designed to introduce students to the principles of art through floral and plant-based design.
 Students create multiple floral arrangements, plant seasonal container arrangements, learn landscape design, and participate in the annual plant sales.
 This class is intended for students who are interested in careers in the plant-based industry, those who would like to learn more about plant-based design or how to apply art to flowers and plants.

-Plant Based Design 2 (Formerly Floral Design 2)
+Plant Based Design 2

 This course is designed to continue the student's exploration of principles of art through floral and plant-based design.
 Students create large scale floral arrangements, create arrangements for monthly flower subscriptions, and build a living wall.
 In addition, PBD2 students manage and run the Interlake Floral Shop.
 This class is intended for students who have already taken Plant Based Design 1 (PBD1) and those who may be interested in a plant-based design career.